ptone/jiffylab/README.rst

 Running on a Mac with Vagrant
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Note - running this on a cloud based vagrant provider ends up getting set up
+much faster, usually due to the excellent speeds on cloud providers.

-You will need Vagrant and Virtualbox (note, 4.2.14
+You will need Vagrant and Virtualbox (make sure you are using the latest
-has problems with Vagrant, 4.2.12 worked, and 4.2.16 fixed the problem).
+version that is known to support vagrant, sometimes virtualbox breaks vagrant).

 cd into the jiffylab folder and just run ``vagrant up`` in a terminal.
 Note
 that with the 'Ubuntu Raring' image used, I found that Vagrant would hang on